 Before I explain my modifications, here’s the original recipe:

-As I mentioned above, I replaced plain ground turkey with 3 uncooked links of sweet Italian sausage.
+As I mentioned above, I replaced plain ground turkey with three links of sweet Italian sausage.
 I also forgot that we used the last of the onion in our veggie packets last night, so I left that out.
 Finally, I used left-over store bought crust from a quiche I made last week – nope, the pie crust didn’t bother me then.
 That meant that my hand pies were a little small and cooked a bit more quickly than the recipe directed, only about 20 minutes in the oven.